dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 ---
 title: "Deploy dbt"
 id: "deployments"
-sidebar: "Use dbt Cloud's capabilities to run and seamlessly schedule a dbt job in production."
+sidebar: "Use dbt Cloud's capabilities to seamlessly run a dbt job in production."
 hide_table_of_contents: true
 tags: ["scheduler"]
 ---